 During the last week of July, give yourself or your soon-to-be legion player a chance to watch great baseball, participate with us in our in-between inning contests, enjoy great food and most of all, honor our veterans and their families that make Legion Baseball possible.

 American Legion Baseball enjoys a reputation as one of the most successful and tradition-rich amateur athletic leagues.
 Today, the program registers over 5,400 teams in all 50 states, including Canada and Puerto Rico.
 Almost 100,000 youths, ages 13 to 19, participate annually.
 Since its inception, the league has had 10 million players, and nearly 75 percent of current college players are program graduates.

 The league still stands behind the traditional values upon which it was founded in 1925.
 American Legion Baseball has taught hundreds of thousands of young Americans the importance of sportsmanship, good health and active citizenship.
 The program is also a promoter of equality, making teammates out of young athletes regardless of their income levels or social standings.
 American Legion Baseball has been, and continues to be, a stepping stone to manhood for millions of young men who have gone on to serve their country or community, raise families or play the sport at the highest level.

 How to become involved with American Legion Baseball

-Come to our special American Legion Baseball booth, regardless of whether you are a veteran or not and speak to one of our team managers to learn more about how you or your son can become involved in coaching or playing in this premier organization.
+Come to our special American Legion Baseball State Committee booth, regardless of whether you are a veteran or not and speak to one of our state representatives to learn more about how you or your son can become involved in coaching or playing in this premier organization.
 Learn about how your son will be able to apply for and compete for College Scholarship dollars from $500 to $4,000 dollars based on academics, leadership and baseball participation.